NG-NEST/ng-nest/lib/ng-nest/ui/steps/examples/en_US/default/layout/readme.md

 ---
 order: 6
-label: '布局'
+label: 'Layout'
 ---

-使用 `layout` 属性来设置布局方式。
+Use the `layout` property to set the layout.